clairelcasey/express-jobly/readme.md

 ## Authors

-My partner for both the frontend and backend was @DavidLee.
+My partner for both the frontend and backend was [David Lee](https://github.com/d-lee84).

 ## Acknowledgements